 Common Scents: Sweet Orange

-Welcome to our series, Common Scents!
-Common Scents is a series of articles exploring the history of commonly used essential oils, and how they became so popular in modern day soap and cosmetic crafting.
-In this edition of Common Scents, we will take a look at the uplifting history of sweet orange, often referred to simply as orange or orange … Read More
+In this edition of Common Scents, we will take a look at the uplifting history of sweet orange, often referred to simply as orange or orange oil.

 Building Your Empire: The Basics of Starting a Handcrafted Business